mateusmaso/handlebars.element/README.md

 ## Features

-* Custom element like declarations
-* Custom attribute like declarations
+* Custom element and attribute like declarations

 ## Dependencies